Irash-Perera/Computer-Organization-and-Digital-Design-Projects/Component Design Projects/Readme.md

 #### The components designed are:

-- Lab 3 - Ripple Carry Adder
+1. Lab 3 - Ripple Carry Adder
-- Lab 4 - Combinational Circuits
+2. Lab 4 - Combinational Circuits
-- Lab 5 - Counter
+3. Lab 5 - Counter
-- Lab 6 - Arithmatic Unit
+4. Lab 6 - Arithmatic Unit
-- Lab 7 - 7 Segment Display
+5. Lab 7 - 7 Segment Display

+#### Ripple Carry Adder

+##### Assigned Task:

+<p>In the microprocessor, ALU does a significant job in arithmetic and logical processing.
+Adder/subtractor is the most important and basic element in this ALU.
+Here we are asked to design the logical circuit of Half Adder which is the basic component of Adder.
+Then using 2 Half adders, we are asked to build a Full Adder and then using 4 Full adders we should build a Ripple Carry Adder and simulate them in Vivado.</p>

 *Xilinx Vivado 2018.2 is used for the design and testing of the components.*